 Bees vs. Wasps and Hornets

-While they are very similar in appearance.
-There are a few factors that identify wasps and their subgroup, hornets.
-The biggest giveaway is their lack of a fuzzy coat.
+While very similar in appearance there are some important differences between bee species and their close cousins.
+The biggest giveaway to identify wasps and their subgroup hornets is their lack of a fuzzy coat.
 They also have two pairs of wings as opposed to the single pair of bees.

 One important thing to note is that the stingers on bees are designed to defend against other bees, which is why they often break off in human skin.
 A piece of the abdomen also gets ripped of, resulting in the bee’s death.